-Tavo True-Alcalá is an environmental and energy analyst in the firm's Environmental, Energy + Telecommunications Group.
-He assists attorneys in a variety of areas, including environmental, energy, health and safety, and land use standards, often focusing on compliance and due diligence issues.
-Much of Mr. True-Alcalá’s work centers around staying current in the world of environmental and land use regulation.
+Tavo True-Alcalá is an energy and environmental analyst in the firm's Environmental, Energy + Telecommunications Group (EE+T).
+He assists attorneys in a variety of areas, including energy, environmental, health and safety, and land use standards.
+Much of his work centers on helping clients stay up to date on regulatory developments in the energy industry, but he also frequently provides support with environmental compliance and due diligence matters.

-Tavo received a Master of Public Administration in Environmental Science and Policy from Columbia University and a Bachelor of Arts from Wesleyan University, with a double major in earth and environmental science (Departmental Honors) and environmental studies.
+Tavo received a Master of Public Administration in Environmental Science and Policy from Columbia University and a Bachelor of Arts from Wesleyan University, with a double major in earth and environmental science and environmental studies.
 Beyond his major, he devoted a semester to studying climate change science and sustainability in Europe.
 In addition to his experience at Robinson+Cole, Tavo has experience working in the renewable energy sector in multiple capacities, including conducting market research, supporting energy offtake agreements, and project development.